- insert_drive_file Edited Volumes

 Third, for each individual article URL, an array of engagement metrics is included from CrowdTangle, a subsidiary of Facebook.
 Specifically, useNews includes aggregate numerical engagement data on the number of likes, shares, and comments, as well as reactions of love, wow, haha, sad, and angry.

-M. Haim & C. Puschmann (2021).
+M. Haim & C. Puschmann (2023).
 Analytical Advances through Open Science: Employing a Reference Dataset to Foster Best-Practice Data Validation, Analysis, and Reporting.
-Digital Journalism.
-Currently in preparation. (content_copy)
+Digital Journalism. (content_copy)